 OCP NIC 3.0 card management is an important aspect to overall system management.
 This section specifies a common set of management requirements for OCP NIC 3.0 implementations.
 There are three types of implementations (No Management Type, RBT Type, and MCTP Type) depending on the physical sideband management interfaces, transports, and traffic supported over different transports.
 An OCP NIC 3.0 implementation shall support at least one type of implementation for card management.
-A No Management implementation should not be used for an Ethernet add-in card
+A No Management implementation should not be used for an Ethernet add-in card.

 Sideband Management Interface and Transport